petergithub/notes/01Technology/python/pythonNotes.md

 `conda info --envs` list of all your environments `conda activate` Change your current environment back to the default (base) `conda deactivate` deactive conda
+`conda remove --name ENVNAME --all` Delete an entire environment

 #### Manage packages